About The Banks

 GE’s U.S. Global

 At full build-out, The Banks will include 1,800 residential space units, 400 hotel rooms, 1 million square feet of office space and more than 400,000 square feet of retail.
-Phase I of the project was delivered to resounding success, paving the way for Phase II, which is under construction.
+Phase I and Phase II of the project were delivered to resounding success.

 Originally the epicenter of freight rail for the western portion of the United States, Cincinnati’s downtown riverfront area has always been central to its identity and image.
 In the later portion of the 20th century – like so many urban cores around the United States – Cincinnati’s Central Business District experienced a period of population decline and a slowdown in commercial growth.